How to Create an Awareness Campaign

 • Are there differences between fans who donate, volunteer, or attend events?
 Which of these will lend itself best to helping you spread the word about your mission?

 Awareness campaigns can be particularly effective when run alongside broader events.
 For example, if your nonprofit aims to support mental health you might launch your campaign during Mental Health Awareness Month in May.
-There are many months, holiday, and other events that you could piggyback off of in order to spread awareness of your work.
+There are themed months, holidays, and other events that you could use to spread awareness of your work.

-Even if you don’t attach your timeline to one of these theme months or holidays, however, you’ll need to decide how long your campaign will run for and when it will start.
+Even if you don’t sync your timeline to one of these themes or holidays, you will need to decide how long your campaign will run.
 Give yourself enough time to plan all your associated activities and events.
-It’s a good idea to kickoff and close out your awareness campaign with events.
+Consider kicking off and closing out your awareness campaign with events.
 This will help attract attention and recognize the people who worked hard to spread the message about your mission.

 What do you want people to learn, see, or do when they see your message?
 Do you want them to donate immediately?
 Share your content?
 Take part in a challenge or (hopefully) viral trend?
 Decide on what sets this awareness campaign apart from your regular posts, emails, and other messaging.